 Over his career, he has summited Mount Everest 15 times out of 21 attempts.
 It is the highest number of summits made by any non-Sherpa on earth.

-In 1999, Dave became a member of an expedition that discovered and identified the remnants of the famous English mountaineer, George Mallory, who died with his climbing partner, Andrew Irvine, while trying to be the first climber to scale Mount Everest back in 1924.
+In 1999, Dave joined an expedition that discovered and identified the remnants of the famous English mountaineer George Mallory, who died with his climbing partner, Andrew Irvine, while trying to be the first climber to scale Mount Everest back in 1924.

 He continued taking clients to summit Mount Everest.

 Also, Dave Hahn has led seven expeditions to South Georgia.
-He led trekkers on the Shackleton Traverse, a site that was named Trip of the Year by Outside Magazine in 2004.
+He led trekkers on the Shackleton Traverse, a site named Trip of the Year by Outside Magazine in 2004.

-No matter how many precautions or expertise one may have in a profession like Hahn’s, there are always plenty of disasters that unfold during the climbs.
+No matter how many precautions or expertise one may have in a profession like Hahn’s, plenty of disasters always unfold during the climbs.

 In 2014, an ice avalanche killed 16 climbing Sherpas.